 10. Chadron State College

 Chadron State College offers a BS in Mathematics with a minor option in applied statistics that is recognized as one of Nebraska’s best online actuarial science programs.
-Classes for Chadron State College’s undergraduate math degree include applied statistics, discrete mathematics, theory of statistics, sampling techniques, data analysis, probability and statistics, special topics in math, theory of numbers, calculus I, II, & III, plus an internship or independent research project, to name a few.
+Actuarial science courses for Chadron State’s baccalaureate degree in math include applied statistics, discrete mathematics, theory of statistics, sampling techniques, data analysis, probability and statistics, special topics in math, theory of numbers, calculus I, II, & III, plus an internship or independent research project, to name a few.

 Degree: Mathematics, BS – minor in Applied Statistics

 Walsh University offers one of Michigan’s best online actuarial science programs with its undergraduate accelerated actuarial degree designed for working learnings in need of flexibility.
 Walsh College’s degree in actuarial science is among Michigan’s most affordable online bachelor’s (low financial aid).
 Graduates of Walsh’s bachelor’s degree can enter the workforce as research analysts, insurance underwriters, business consultants, financial specialists, actuarial analysts, personal financial advisors, or investment strategists, among others.

 Chartered in the 1920s, Walsh University is a multiple-campus private school dedicated to the field of business.
 Walsh College began to prepare students for accounting careers.
 Walsh offered its first baccalaureate level programs (accounting and business administration) in the 1970s.

 What We Like: Walsh University operates facilities in Clinton Township, and Macomb Community College, and St Claire County Community College.

 12. Indiana University East

 Indiana University East offers a BS in Mathematics that is among the most affordable and best online actuarial science programs in Indiana and beyond.
 Students enrolled in IUE’s degree must complete at least 120 credit units to meet Indian University ‘east’s graduation criteria.